gmc-code/PC-algorithms1/docs/introduction/introduction.rst

 ====================================================

 | Algorithms are Step-by-step procedures to solve a problem.
-| This section covers some key aspects of algorithms, including control structures and their pseudocode.
+| Key aspects of algorithms include control structures and their pseudocode.
 | There are many examples of using python in maths.

 ----